What is the weather going to be like in Scotland today?

 What is the weather going to be like in Scotland today?
-Tuesday's forecast as more sunshine predicted in Edinburgh and Glasgow
+Wednesday's forecast as more sunshine predicted in Edinburgh and Glasgow

-Scotland has been enjoying some pretty incredible sunshine recently, and that’s not set to stop, at least this week.
+We’ve been lucky this week as the sun continues to shine, or at least, keeps the rain at bay.

-Despite a cloudy start to the day yesterday, most of the central belt saw the sun shine through by the afternoon, with the north seeing the cloud cover remain.
+The bright weather is set to continue with parts of the country getting hotter still by the time the weekend rolls around.

 Edinburgh